 The h-index (Hirsch, 2005)) was originally proposed to assess the scientific research productivity and citations impact of individual researchers.
 However, the h-index can also be calculated for journals, and should be interpreted as assessing the impact or influence of highly cited journal publications.
-The h-index of a journal on any given day is based on cited and citing papers, including journal self citations, and is defined as "h-index = number of published papers, where each has at least h citations."
+The h-index of a journal on any given day is based on historically cited and citing papers, including journal self citations, and is defined as "h-index = number of published papers, where each has at least h citations."
+The h-index differs from an impact factor in that the h-index measures the number of highly cited papers historically.
 A higher h-index would be preferred to lower.
+[Although several variations of the h-index have been recorded in recent years, their value relative to the original h-index has yet to be demonstrated in any convincing manner.]